rebeccapeltz/flask-cld-upload/BLOG.md

-# Using Flask to Create an API to Upload Data to Cloudinary
+# Using Python Flask to Create an API to Upload Data to Cloudinary

 [Code](https://github.com/rebeccapeltz/flask-cld-upload)